austinhuang0131/0131-block-list/README.md

-My own AdBlock list.
+Small adblock list.
 Removes some tedious ads and frames not covered by existing lists.
+Should support most adblockers (Tested on uBlock Origin).

 To subscribe to it, click [here](abp:subscribe?location=https://austinhuang.me/0131-block-list/list.txt&title=0131List).